Pine Mountain Settlement School

 And, while some of the shelving was removed, much of Mary Rogers’ work to create the community library remained in the room.
-The pictures below show the community library in the 1960s[?].
+The pictures below shows the community library in the 1960s.

-As the old library shelves were pulled from the walls a small SURPRISE note was found thumb-tacked to the joist of a wall.
+As the old library shelves were pulled from the walls to make room for wider shelving to accommodate archival boxes, a small SURPRISE note was found thumb-tacked to the joist of a wall.
 It read

 “SCHLITZ BREWERY” Put an egg in your beer and beat it.”

 Some prior carpenter must have had a hang-over!
-Not so the new skilled carpenters led by Charlie Crane.
-The back wall was re-painted and the open and light-filled room began to sparkle.
-A copier was added and a friendly round table for meetings and users placed in the reading room area.
+Not so the new skilled carpenters on the shelving, led by Charlie Crane.
+New shelving went in and the back wall was re-painted and the open and light-filled room began to sparkle.
+A copier was added and a friendly round table for meetings and users was placed in the reading room area.
 Comfortable Pine Mountain chairs were spread around the room.
-A niche was created for working on the archive collections and for scanning and internet was access checked and connected.
+A niche was created for working on the archive collections and for scanning and internet access was checked and connected.

 Building on the work first supported by Mary Gould Davis, the new library and archive at Boys House remembers the vision of Mrs. Davis.
 It was her support and the hard work of Mary Rogers that brought about the first children’s library and location of the Pine Mountain Room where the first archival materials were housed.
 It was Mary Gould Davis whose “…devoted interest and assistance …” first inspired the undertaking of the children’s reading room and library.